elclay7/HashMonitor/README.md

 0 */1 * * * python3 /storage/scripts/hashmonitor.sh

 The creation of the hash (hashcreation.sh) must be executed manually as long as we are sure that our site is clean and run it every time we make a modification to a file that is found within the monitored directories.
-The directories to monitor/exclude must be set in the code of the scripts
+The directories to monitor/exclude must be set in the code of the scripts.
+The file where the hashes will be stored must be created manually.